tagspaces/tagspaces/README.md

 and install the project dependencies:

-    $ yarn install --network-timeout 1000000
+    $ yarn install

 The last command will automatically build the application with webpack.
 Now it is time to install all the TagSpaces extensions:

 	$ yarn install-ext

-Now you are ready and can build/start (bs) the application with:
+Now you are ready and can start the application with:

-	$ yarn bs
+	$ yarn start

 If you want to try the development mode, you can start it by: